Building payment workflows

 You can create flows that allow customers to manage recurring payment methods through their account portal.

 In these account management flows, you only need to adhere to SCA regulations when saving a customer's credit card for future use.
-While storing a card, make sure you identify the future use of the source.
+While storing a card, attempt to identify the intended use of the source.
 This increases the probability that future transactions will be approved.

-You're not required to provide SCA when updating a credit card's expiration date or billing address.
+You're not required to do SCA when updating a credit card's expiration date or billing address.

 Saving a credit card for future use